isaaccontreras3/isaaccontreras3.github.io/_posts/2024-12-01-Atlas-Global-Bank.md

 ### Exploratory Data Analysis

 The analysis began with an exploratory examination of the relationships between economic indicators.
 A primary hypothesis posited that an increase in a country's GDP growth would correlate with an increase in consumption growth, suggesting a positive relationship between economic expansion and consumer spending.
-These two, Consumption Growth and GDP Growth showed 0.80 correlation - (NE.CON.TOTL.KD.ZG and NY.GDP.MKTP.KD.ZG), meaning as GDP grows, consumption increases.

 <p align="center">
 <img src="/images/Atlas_Global_Bank/correlation_matrix_heatmap.png" width="800">
 </p>

- These datasets included critical variables such as GDP growth rates, gross savings, consumption growth, inflation rates measured by the Consumer Price Index (CPI), unemployment rates, and foreign direct investment (FDI) inflows.
+These two variables, Consumption Growth and GDP Growth showed 0.80 correlation - (NE.CON.TOTL.KD.ZG and NY.GDP.MKTP.KD.ZG), meaning as GDP grows, consumption increases.
+These datasets included critical variables such as GDP growth rates, gross savings, consumption growth, inflation rates measured by the Consumer Price Index (CPI), unemployment rates, and foreign direct investment (FDI) inflows, but with less correlation between them.

-### Regression Analysis Results
+### Testing the Relationships: Regression Analysis

+To quantify these relationships, we fit a regression model to assess how well GDP growth predicted consumption growth.
+The results were encouraging: the MSE is 3.77, and the R² score is 0.73, indicating that changes in GDP growth explained roughly 73% of the variation in consumption growth.
+However, the data also suggested the relationship was not strictly linear.
+This residual uncertainty underscores the importance of other factors—such as inflation and unemployment—that can significantly influence consumer behavior and overall economic activity.

 <p align="center">
 <img src="/images/Atlas_Global_Bank/GDP_vs_Consumption_Growth_Regression.png" width="800">
 </p>

-The results revealed a slope of 0.80; however, the data points are spread out.
-The MSE is 3.77, and the R² score is 0.73, indicating that the model explains 73% of the variation in consumption growth.
-Findings indicated a general positive trend; however, the relationship was not strictly linear.
-Factors such as inflation and unemployment also significantly influence consumption patterns—high inflation can erode purchasing power, while high unemployment can reduce overall economic activity.

-### Clustering Analysis
+### Uncovering Hidden Patterns: Clustering Analysis

 To capture the complexities of economic data, the analysis adopted **k-means clustering**, an unsupervised machine learning technique.
 This approach segmented countries into distinct clusters based on multiple economic indicators.
 Three economic profiles emerged: